veganpalsusto/palsusto-web-hugo-source/content/authors/limited_/_index.md

   - Limited Edition
 ---

-This roll is topped with a colourful vanilla sugar shell pattern.
+These vegan conchas are topped with a colourful vanilla sugar shell pattern.
+We release them on special occasions or when Zaibaa, our baker, is feeling extra creative!

 >Be on the lookout for this special pattern to appear!